kylewm/brevity/README.md

 ## Changes

+- 0.2.6 - 2016-02-01: Change shorten() parameter format_as_title to
+  format, and allow different format styles, including note with media (to account for extra characters used by Twitter for an attachment)
+- 0.2.5 - 2016-01-28: Added ports to to php and js
 - 0.2.4 - 2016-01-28: Changed license from BSD to CC0.
 Extract test
   cases into reusable tests.json file.
 Fix bug where permalink citations were counted as text rather than links.